actorapp/actor-platform/docs/protocol/key-creation.md

 2) One DiffieHellman to build one shared secret without repeating on almost every reconnect. (we will implement PFS in next revision of MTProto v2)
 3) Using only Curve25519 and AES-CBC
 4) Extending master_secret to make it 256 bytes long
+5) Added Signing of response just to check that everything is ok and add one more protection level

 # Primitives